devshum/task-manager-nx/libs/tasks/feature/README.md

-# tasks
+# tasks-feature

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test tasks` to execute the unit tests.
+Run `nx test tasks-feature` to execute the unit tests.